cobot/cobot_client/README.md

 This will automatically resize Cobot's iframe whenever a new page is loaded.
 To manually trigger a resize call `window.Cobot.iframeResize()`.

+The default script determine's the iframe height by calling `jQuery('body').outerHeight()`.
+To provide your own height you can either pass it to the `iframeResize` function or you can define a function `window.Cobot.iframeHeight`.

+When you display layers in the iframe that are positioned relative to the window you have to take into account how much the user scrolled down in the parent frame.
+For this purpose the script provides the property `window.Cobot.scrollTop`, which returns the no. of pixels the user has scrolled down.

 ### Generating URLs to the Cobot API

 There is a module `CobotClient::UrlHelper`.
 After you include it you can call `cobot_url`.
 Examples: